MntCer/Rooc/doc/TheRoocReference.md

 ### Lexical notation

 The lexical grammar is primarily described using [POSIX extended regular expressions](https://en.wikibooks.org/wiki/Regular_Expressions/POSIX-Extended_Regular_Expressions).

-Within these expressions, "named subpatterns" are used to enhance clarity and modularity.
+In our notation, expressions are named to represent specific tokens, and can be referenced in other expressions as patterns by enclosing the name with `<` and `>` brackets.

-A subpattern is a part of the regular expression that can be considered as a unit.
-It is delineated by parentheses and can be referred to or reused within the expression.
+A pattern is a segment of the regular expression treated as a single unit.

+To match the raw "<" and ">" characters in a string, use `\<` and `\>` respectively.

 ```
+token1 = (a|\<)
-pattern1 = (a|b)
+token2 = <pattern1>(b|\>)
-pattern2 = pattern1 (c|d)
 ```

-The `pattern2` expression is equivalent to `(a|b)(c|d)`.
+The `token2` expression expands to `(a|<)(b|>)` in standard ERE.

+In ERE, a raw space character is a valid element.
+However, in most cases, Rooc will not allow to include a "space" as part of lexical tokens(not for string literal, comments, etc.) So, the spaces present in the following regular expressions are for readability and don't denote actual space characters.
+To represent a "space" explicitly in the following regular expressions, we will utilize `\s`.

 ## Lexical elements